Pet Travel Scheme

 Pet Travel Scheme (PETS)

-The UK is leaving the EU on 31st December 2020
+The UK left the EU on December 31st 2020

-We have been advised that the UK will be a Third country with Part 2 listed status.
+We have been advised that the UK is now a Third country with Part 2 listed status.

 This means that: